-2.3.2 is used to screen ignition sources that are not capable of causing damage to or ignition of a target.
+Worksheet 2.3.2 is used to screen ignition sources that are not capable of causing damage to or ignition of a target.
 One worksheet is completed for each area under evaluation.
-The ignition source #, description, location, source count is copied from 2.2.2a for the area.
-The 98th percentile HRR for the ignition source is obtained from Attachment 5 (the 98th percentile HRRs of fixed and transient ignition sources are also provided in Table 2.2.2 in the SDP).
-The nearest and most vulnerable target, its type and vertical or radial distance from the source can be determined 2.2.2b (for fixed ignition sources and oil fires) or 2.2.2c (for transient fires).
-The critical distance is the ZOI, which is determined from A.01 and A.in Attachment 8 based on the 98th percentile HRR and location for fixed and transient ignition sources; from Figures A.through A.in Attachment 8 based on the fuel type, and effective diameter for confined pool fires; and from Figures A.through A.in Attachment 8 based on the fuel type, and spill volume for unconfined pool fires.
+The ignition source #, description, location, and source count is copied from Worksheet 2.2.2a for the area.
+The 98th percentile HRR for the ignition source is obtained from Attachment 5, Tables A5.1 and A5.3 (the 98th percentile HRRs of fixed and transient ignition sources are also provided in Tables 2.2.2 and 2.2.3 in the SDP).
+The nearest and most vulnerable target, its type and vertical or radial distance from the source can be determined using Worksheet 2.2.2b (for fixed ignition sources and oil fires) or Worksheet 2.2.2c (for transient fires).
+The critical distance is the ZOI, which is determined from Tables A.01 and A.02 in Attachment 8 based on the 98th percentile HRR and location for fixed and transient ignition sources; from Figures A.02 through A.07 in Attachment 8 based on the fuel type, and effective diameter for confined pool fires; and from Figures A.08 through A.13 in Attachment 8 based on the fuel type, and spill volume for unconfined pool fires.
 The HRR and critical distance tables for fixed and transient ignition sources can also be found in the section that describes Step 2.2.2 of the SDP.
 If the distance of the nearest and most vulnerable target is outside the ZOI, the ignition source is screened.
-Update s 2.2.2b and 2.2.2c to identify the screened ignition targets and ZOI dimensions.
+Update Worksheets 2.2.2b and 2.2.2c to identify the screened ignition targets and ZOI dimensions.

 Step 2.3.3: FDS2 Ignition Source Screening

-2.3.3 is used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL.
+Worksheet 2.3.3 is used to screen ignition sources that, possibly in combination with secondary combustibles, are not capable of causing the development of a damaging HGL.
 One worksheet is completed for each area under evaluation.
 At the top of the form, enter the ID of the compartment under evaluation, its floor area and ceiling height, and the type of the targets that will be damaged in the FDS2 scenarios (TS cable, TP cable, or exposed sensitive electronics).
 For FDS2 screening, the exposed area ID is not applicable and therefore left blank.
 Usually only one target type needs to be considered, but multiple FDS2 analyses may need to be conducted if risk-significant targets of different types are present in the area.
 The critical HRR is the minimum HRR needed to create a damaging HGL in the compartment and is determined from the Table/Plot set B in Attachment 8 as a function of floor area, ceiling height, and target type.